FAU-Paleo/apw_2023/docs/data/3_phylogenetics/08_Tree_Inference.md

 Use `source()` to read in your substitution models from the `MCMC.rev` script.

 ### MCMC Settings

-##### Create the model variable
+Note that the model variable is added to the end of each model script.

 `mymodel = model(phylogeny)`

-First specify which version of the Mk model you chose, for example
+In the main MCMC script, specify which version of the Mk model you chose, for example,

 `model_name="MkV"`

 Next, we setup our monitors, like in our previous MCMC analyses.